alerebal/milestone-project-mildew-detection-in-cherry-leaves/README.md

 ### Page 3: Powdery Wildew Detector
 * Business requirement 2 information.
-* Link to download a set of healthe and not healthy leaves images for live prediction.
+* Link to download a set of healthy and not healthy leaves images for live prediction.
 * User Interface with a file uploader widget.
-The user should upload leaf images.
+The user should upload leaves images.
 It will display the image and a prediction statement, indicating if the leaf is healthy or not.
 * Table with image name and prediction results.
 * Download button to download table.